wh0th3h3llam1/PdfDing/docs/configuration.md

 ### `HOST_NAME`
 Values: `string` | Default: `None`

-The host/domain name where PdfDing will be reachable.
-Example: `pdfding.com`
+The host/domain names where PdfDing will be reachable.
+It is possible to provide multiple hosts by separating them with commas.
+Example: `pdfding.com,127.0.0.1`

 ### `HOST_PORT`
 Values: `integer` | Default: `8000`